I'm driving now

 (This was parenting in the 70s.)

-Now I’m in the driver’s seat (and wearing a seat belt).
-I’m following Siri’s directions while Mom fumbles with the AAA paper map.
-I’m filling the gas tank after Mom checks to see if there’s a Costco nearby so we can get the best per-gallon price, even if it means driving a few more miles.
-I’m on the constant lookout for drive-through coffee while Mom’s satisfied with the free stuff at the motel (“What do I care as long as it’s hot,” she says).
+Now I’m in the driver’s seat.
+I’m following Siri’s directions while Mom fumbles with the free map from AAA.
+I’m filling the gas tank after Mom checks to see if there’s a Costco nearby so we can get the best per-gallon price, even if it means driving farther.
+I’m on the lookout for drive-through coffee while Mom’s satisfied with the free stuff at the motel.
+“What do I care as long as it’s hot?”

 We’re finding our way out here, and, eventually, we’ll find our way home.